-Symbol Explanation \land Beware of a danger zone This symbol indicates that the product must be additionally grounded if addi- tional grounding or equipotential bonding is required at the installation site.
+Symbol Explanation Beware of a danger zone This symbol indicates that the product must be additionally grounded if addi- tional grounding or equipotential bonding is required at the installation site.
 Beware of electrical voltage The product operates at high voltages.
 Beware of hot surface The product can get hot during operation.
 5 min Danger to life due to high voltages in the inverter; observe a waiting time of 5 minutes High voltages that can cause lethal electric shocks are present in the live com- ponents of the inverter.
-Prior to performing any work on the inverter, disconnect it from all voltage sources as described in this document. i Observe the documentation Observe all documentation supplied with the product.

-Symbol Explanation Inverter Together with the green LED, this symbol indicates the operating state of the in- verter. i Observe the documentation Together with the red LED, this symbol indicates an error.
+Prior to performing any work on the inverter, disconnect it from all voltage sources as described in this document.
+Observe all documentation supplied with the product. ĺ Observe the documentation Together with the red LED, this symbol indicates an error.
+Inverter Together with the green LED, this symbol indicates the operating state of the in- verter.
 Data transmission Together with the blue LED, this symbol indicates the status of the network con- nection.
 Grounding conductor This symbol indicates the position for connecting a grounding conductor.
-AC ~ Alternating current DC Direct current X The product has no galvanic isolation.
+AC Alternating current DC Direct current

+Symbol Explanation \mathbf{X} The product has no galvanic isolation.
 WEEE designation Do not dispose of the product together with the household waste but in accor- dance with the disposal regulations for electronic waste applicable at the in- stallation site. \bigtriangleup The product is suitable for outdoor installation.
 IP65 Degree of protection IP65 The product is protected against the penetration of dust and water that is di- rected as a jet against the enclosure from all directions.
 CE CE marking The product complies with the requirements of the applicable EU directives.
-RoHS RoHS labeling The product complies with the requirements of the applicable EU directives.
+RoHS RoHS labeling RoHS The product complies with the requirements of the applicable EU directives.
 RCM (Regulatory Compliance Mark) The product complies with the requirements of the applicable Australian stan- dards.

-Symbol Explanation I CASA APPROVED ICASA The product complies with the requirements of the South African standards for telecommunication.
-O3931-16-03337 ANATEL The product complies with the requirements of the Brazilian standards for telecommunication.
-Este equipamento opera em caráter secundário, isto é, não tem direito a pro- teção contra interferência prejudicial, mesmo de estações do mesmo tipo, e não pode causar interferência a sistemas operando em caráter primário. Ģ The product complies with the Moroccan safety and EMC requirements for electronic products.
+TA-2017/2458 ICASA APPROVED The product complies with the requirements of the South African standards for telecommunication.
+ANATEI ANATEL 03931-16-03337 The product complies with the requirements of the Brazilian standards for telecommunication.
+Este equipamento opera em caráter secundário, isto é, não tem direito a pro- teção contra interferência prejudicial, mesmo de estações do mesmo tipo, e não pode causar interferência a sistemas operando em caráter primário.
+6 The product complies with the Moroccan safety and EMC requirements for electronic products.